jeffpar/pcjs.v1/modules/pcjs/lib/README.md

 ### BackTrack Support

 The next major feature to be implemented is referred to as BackTrack Support, or simply BackTracks.
-When BackTracks are enabled, every memory location (at the byte level) may have an optional link back to its source.
+When BackTracks are enabled, every memory location (at the byte level) and every general-purpose byte register may have an optional link back to its source.
+These links are called BackTrack indexes.

 All the code that a virtual machine initially executes enters the machine either via ROM or disk sectors, and as that code executes, the machine is loading data into registers from memory locations and/or I/O ports and writing the results